rancher/opni/enhancements/aiops/20230216-enable-gpu-services-training.md

 Enable GPU Services upon submission of initial training job for workload logs.

 ## Summary:
 Currently, when a user would like to enable AI services, they will go to the Opni Admin Dashboard.
 First, they are required to enable Logging and once that is done, they will go to the AIOps panel and check the "Enable GPU Services button".
 When they hit the "Save" button, the GPU services are installed within the Kubernetes cluster.
 This includes the workload DRAIN service, the training controller service, the GPU Controller service and CPU Inferencing service.
-However, this feature can be a little more straight forward by simply detecting the existence of a GPU within the cluster and when the user decides to train a Deep Learning model, that is when these GPU services should be installed, rather than through a checkbox button.
+This UX can be avoided by simply detecting the availability of a GPU within the cluster and when the user creates or updates the workload log anomaly watchlist to train a Deep Learning model, that is when these GPU services should be installed, rather than through a checkbox button.

 ## Use case:
 This will remove the "Enable GPU Services" check box and now will install the GPU services when the user decides to update the watchlist for the very first time with workloads.
+Opni GPU services will automatically come up upon the creation or update of a workload log anomaly watchlist.

 ## Benefits:
-* Improves UX of the Opni Admin Dashboard
+* Improves the usability of Opni AIOps log anomaly

 ## Impact: